 That being said, I've bought the kit before for use on a 40 gallon tank with 2 younger turtles and it worked great, but I knew what I was getting into before I bought it.

-Overall however, I think it's a very good choice, for quite a bit less money.
+Overall however, I think it's a very good choice, for quite a bit less money, provided you have 1 turtle and a set-up where you can position it close to the basking area.

-Thus, my vote for the best turtle light bulb easily goes to the Evergreen Sun Glow.
+Thus, my vote for the best turtle light bulb easily goes to the Mega Ray.
 For those on a tighter budget, the Zoo Med Combo Pack Turtle Lamp is a good runner-up, provided you have the space and the extra lamp fixtures to accommodate both bulbs.